 1-Minute Scalping Strategy

-The 1-minute strategy works particularly well for beginners due to its relative simplicity.
+The 1-minute strategy works well for beginners due to its relative simplicity.
 With that said, this forex strategy is still demanding and will require a strong level of concentration.
 Generally, you will be looking to profit around 5 pips per trade.
-Because of this low target, quantity is key and you may find yourself easily placing over 100 trades per day.
+Because of this low target, quantity is key and you may find yourself placing over 100 trades per day.

-To put this strategy into practice, set your 1-minute chart timeframe and ensure that you are trading within the London and New York trading sessions when volatility is highest.
+To put this strategy into practice, set your 1-minute chart timeframe and ensure that you are investing within the London and New York trading sessions when volatility is highest.
 You can then set your Stochastic Oscillator to 5,3,3 and exponential moving averages (EMA) set to periods of 50 and 100.

 The indicators will provide signals for long and short orders.
 For a long order, traders will wait until the 50-EMA crosses above the 100-EMA, meaning an uptrend is likely.
 Once the price comes back to the EMAs and the Stochastic indicator is above the 20 level, then a long position can be opened.